Learning-Collider/sqlcaseR/README.md

 **Value**

-A string that represents the constructed CASE WHEN statement
+A string that represents the constructed CASE statement

 ## Installation